 The American Historical Association is searching for a new editor for the American Historical Review, the primary scholarly journal of the AHA and the most widely read and cited professional historical journal in the world.
 The appointment will be for a renewable five-year term, beginning officially on August 1, 2021.
 The editor of the AHR shapes the journal's content and form, working with the board of editors and staff to produce five issues per year.

 The new editor will remain at their home institution for the duration of the editorship with the expectation that the institution will offer significant work reduction, appropriate office space, and other resources to be negotiated.
 The new editor will work remotely (via email, teleconference, phone, etc.) with the staff of the AHR, which will remain at Indiana University, though occasional trips to Bloomington will be expected.
+We are also prepared to consider proposals for joint editorships.
 The AHA expects this to be a half-time position with the home institution providing commensurate release from regular work responsibilities.
 Given the conventional academic year salary basis, the Association will add a stipend of 20% of existing compensation to maintain it as a full-year appointment.

 The editor reports to the AHA Council through the Council’s Research Division, which exercises oversight over all AHA publications.
 The editor is a non-voting, ex officio member of the AHA Council and is expected to attend all AHA Council meetings.
 All AHR staff are members of the AHA staff.